-Visit the Teach For Australia website for more information about the program.
+Visit Teach For Australia for more information about the program.

 The Teach For Australia program has been operating successfully interstate for 10 years.
 In 2021 the department will start a pilot of the program in selected regional South Australian schools.

-Three associates are confirmed for the pilot after completing Teach For Australia’s rigorous selection process that assessed their disposition for teaching.
+Three associates are currently placed in the pilot.
+Each associate completed Teach For Australia’s rigorous selection process that assessed their disposition for teaching.

 - David Drummond is a Bachelor of Music graduate.
-He will bring his experience working as a musician and band manager to Stuart High School in Whyalla.
+He brings his experience working as a musician and band manager to Stuart High School in Whyalla.

 - Rebecca Magee holds a Bachelor of Biomedical Science.
-She has experience working as a pharmacy assistant and will be placed at Roxby Downs Area School teaching STEM subjects.
+She has experience working as a pharmacy assistant and is placed at Roxby Downs Area School teaching STEM subjects.

-- Joshua Biermann will also be placed at Roxby Downs Area School to teach STEM subjects.
+- Joshua Biermann is also placed at Roxby Downs Area School to teach STEM subjects.
 He is a Bachelor of Engineering graduate and has been working as a civil engineer in Australia and Vietnam.